COVID 19 Information Center: The use of face masks is required in all indoor spaces regardless of vaccination status.

 Is Remote Proctoring available for ALEKS?

-Yes, students may use Honorlock Proctoring to take the second and third ALEKS placement assessments remotely using a webcam.
-There is a $13.00 proctoring fee for each attempt.
-Please review the Honorlock quickstart and guidelines prior to the test.
+Yes, students may use LockDown Browser with Respondus Monitor to take the second and third ALEKS placement assessments remotely using a webcam.
+There is a $5.00 proctoring fee.
+This fee covers all of the student’s Placement Assessment attempts.

-Does Honorlock Remote proctoring require scheduling or advance notice?
+Does the Remote proctoring require scheduling or advance notice?

-Honorlock proctoring is available on-demand 24/7, with no scheduling required.
-How do I use Honorlock to proctor my ALEKS Placement Assessment?
+LockDown Browser + Respondus Monitor proctoring is available on-demand 24/7, with no scheduling required.

 Can I retake the ALEKS Placement Assessment immediately?